jmanjoor/jmanjoor_sidequest_W2/README.md

 W / Space / Up Arrow: Jump

 GenAI Attribution
 The original platforming base code was provided by Dr. Karen Cochrane and David Han.
-The redesign logic, including the panic-based physics tuning, the item stacking coordinate math, and the reset logic, was developed with assistance from Gemini (GenAI) to ensure efficient implementation of the mischief mechanics and boundary bug fixes.
+The redesign logic, including the panic-based physics tuning, the item stacking coordinate math, and the reset logic, was developed with assistance from ChatGPT and Gemini to ensure efficient implementation of the mischief mechanics and boundary bug fixes.